Creating Safer Communities

 To me, community is about more than a geographical place.
 Community is a value, an energy and a vehicle for transforming the quality of life for people.

 I have been involved in community groups as a volunteer since I was a child and I have seen how the most challenging situations can be addressed in a constructive and healthy manner when people are invited into conversation.

 My involvement in various community initiatives throughout the county is borne from a sense of responsibility, a belief that while I can offer something, I should.
-This work will continue and if elected, it will grow as I work hard to represent the views of constituents at county level.
+This work will continue and if elected, it will grow as I work hard from within the chamber to represent the views of constituents at county level.